 Garage floor coatings fail for a number of reasons.
 First, the floor is usually not clean enough to receive a coating.
 Years of grime have to be removed using solvents and proprietary cleaners.
-These are sold at paint stores, hardware stores, home centers and industrial supply houses.
+These are sold at paint stores, hardware stores, home centers, and industrial supply houses.
 If the floor is really filthy, consider pressure washing.
 Rent a machine that produces at least 1,200 to 2,000 psi.
-Also buy some grease-cutting detergent at the rental store.
+Also, buy some grease-cutting detergent at the rental store.
 Along similar lines, you might consider a steam cleaner if a pressure washer is unavailable.

 Finally, a car's tires are hot when it pulls into the garage.
-In the summer, the tires may be even too hot to touch.
+In the summer, the tires may be too hot to touch.
 The heat can actually melt the paint and, combined with the pressure the car applies on the tires, even peel the paint.
 This is known, appropriately, as hot-tire pickup.
 Fortunately, there are ways to beat all these problems.

-New Formulas to the Rescue
+New Formulas To The Rescue

 Another Alternative: Stain

 Like wood stains, masonry stains are less viscous than paints.
 They soak into the masonry and don't form a film the way paint does.
 Unlike film-forming coatings, stains won't make your garage floor feel like the deck of an aircraft carrier.
-Because of this, stains are somewhat more forgiving and are easier to apply and to reapply as they wear off and become dirty.
-One of the oldest (perhaps the oldest) masonry stains available is H&C, now owned by Sherwin-Williams and sold at that company's paint stores.
-This venerable brand has been used in the southern United States for many years, and it's available in a wide range of colors and it can be tinted to any color you prefer.
+Because of this, stains are somewhat more forgiving and easier to apply and reapply as they wear off and become dirty.
+One of the oldest (perhaps the oldest) masonry stains available is H&C, now owned by Sherwin-Williams and sold at local paint stores.
+This venerable brand has been used in the Southern U.S. for many years.
+It's available in a wide range of colors and it can be tinted to any color you prefer.
 It's available in two formulations: a solvent-base (that is unavailable in California) and a waterborne acrylic available nationwide.
-The solvent-based formulation, shown on the left, is the tougher one, so if you have both available where you live, choose that unless you're very sensitive to solvent fumes.
+The solvent-based formulation is the tougher one, so if you have both available, choose the stronger route unless you're very sensitive to solvent fumes.

-A Friendly Word of Advice
+A Friendly Word Of Advice

 Partially Finished Garage